 However, there is something you can do to achieve this effect without resorting to complex methods involving custom-made poses, camera-locking scripts and post-processing like Laverne Unit did.
 Yes, her results are nothing short of stunning, but going to such lengths for a photoshoot is something many people will shy away from, and I can fully understand why.
 The method described here is much simpler, although you’ll need a bit of preparation.

 It’s a method that was first discovered by Oracolo Janus and documented (as his blog is now no longer available due to the closure of My Opera) by Zonja Capalini.
-I found Zonja’s tutorial through Inara Pey, who had often used it in the past to great effect for both landscape and personal photography.
 This effect has also seen frequent use by Whiskey Monday, who’s produced some truly exquisite images with it.
-Below, I give you two examples from Inara’s blog post titled “Mirror, mirror…” and I will make some observations that I hope will be helpful to you.

-Yup, there’s no one else in this picture.
-Just Inara and her reflection.
-But… How?
+How can this be done, though?
 Linden water is the answer.
 Bear with me as I detail the steps you need to take to reproduce this effect.
 Be advised, however, that you need a computer with a dedicated graphics card.
 Also, you will benefit greatly by having the best graphics card you can afford.
 Also note that this advice applies to OpenSim users as well.